Selecting Your Home Style

 Choosing Your House Plan

 - Decide what is important in your new custom home.
 This is more than just square footage.
 Think about how you want to live: are you formal or casual.
 What are your interests, hobbies, likes, and dislikes?
-How do you want to relate to your children, pets, and guests?
+Consider accommodations for your children/grandchildren, pets, and guests?

 - Take pictures of your special art pieces and furniture for Scott, our President and Designer.
 Your new house plans should accommodate your favorite furniture and art treasures as well as it does for you and your family.
 Cut out pictures from magazines that you love.
 A picture really is worth a thousand words.